Creating rotas without the aid of rota planning software can be a bit of a nightmare.

 1. Your rotas are messy or never follow the same format

-It’s the rota planner’s job to make sure that the staff schedule is easy to understand.
+It’s the rota planner’s job to make sure that the staff rota is easy to understand.
 Changing the layout from week to week or suddenly switching colour schemes will only cause confusion, and could result in staff missing shifts or coming in when they’re not needed.

 Whether you’re using dedicated rota-planning software, an Excel spreadsheet, or just plain old pen and paper, it’s important that you keep your rota tidy and stick to the same format from one week to the next.

-Keep your rotas tidy and stick to a format that works — it’ll make everyone’s life easier.
+Keep your rotas tidy and stick to a format that works.
+It’ll make everyone’s life easier.

 2. You share your staff rotas at different times each week